IvoNet/docker-x11webui/README.md

 The auto login extension is provided by default to the base image.
 You can activate it during first startup of a container by doing nothing of explicitly adding `-e AUTH=true` to the startup command.
+Don't forget to also include the `-e USERNAME=ivo -e PASSWORD=secret` parameters to the command in this case

 Subsequent starts and stops of the same container will always have this feature as chosen at first run.